takeAction/jekyll-now/_posts/2018-11-14-Spring-Cache-With-Redis-In-Spring-Boot.md

   Mybatis 2nd level cache is able to cache the select query result automatically as well as updating cache when data is updated.

   User can implements `org.apache.ibatis.cache.Cache` to create 2nd level cache.

+  However, it will remove the whole cache of same namespace if there is any update/delete.